Domain Adaptive Attention Learning for Unsupervised Person Re-Identification: Introduction

-one of the most studied problems in video surveillance due to its great potential for security and safety management applications.
+The task of person re-identification (Re-ID) is to match people across non-overlapping camera views.
+It has become one of the most studied problems in video surveillance due to its great potential for security and safety management applications.
 It is a challenging task because a person's appearance often changes dramatically across camera views caused by changes in body pose, view angle, occlusion and illumination condition.

-In order to address these issues, most existing person Re-ID methods are designed on supervised learning ~\cite{zhao2014learning,zheng2015scalable,matsukawa2016hierarchical,geng2016deep,zheng2016person,zhang2016learning,zhang2016sample,hermans2017defense} which aims to learn a discriminative representation from labeled data.
-Recently, benefited from the success of deep learning \cite{Densenet,Chollet2016Xception,He2016DeepRL}, the supervised learning based methods have obtained significant performance improvement \cite{sun2018beyond,Arcface}.
+In order to address these issues, most of the existing person Re-ID methods are designed on supervised learning~\cite{sun2018beyond,wang2018learning,reid} and have obtained significant performance improvement by the deep learning~\cite{Densenet,Chollet2017Xception,He2016DeepRL}.
 However, these methods require a large number of labeled data to train the Re-ID model, which are limited in many real-world applications \cite{Peng2016UnsupervisedCT}.
-In order to make person Re-ID method more scalable, one solution is to utilize unlabeled data, which are abundant in the context of Re-ID in a busy public space because thousands of people pass by in each camera view everyday.
-To employ Re-ID model in the unlabeled data, a natural method is to train the model from the existing labeled source dataset collected from elsewhere, and then apply the model directly on the current unlabeled target data.
-However, as shown in Fig.~\ref{fig:instoduction}, since different datasets are often collected from different environments with widely different illuminations, backgrounds and image qualities, the performance of Re-ID model trained from the source dataset often drops drastically when applied in the target data.

-To handle this challenge, we formulate person Re-ID task as an unsupervised domain adaption problem (UDA) \cite{fernando2013unsupervised,gong2012geodesic,gopalan2011domain,long2016unsupervised}, where the existing labeled dataset and current unlabeled dataset are modeled as source and target domains, respectively.
-The source and target domains contain the identical feature space with the same dimension but totally different person identities (IDs), and the domain divergence \cite{ben2007analysis,ben2010theory} is caused by the differences of illuminations, backgrounds and image qualities between two datasets.
-The goal of UDA is to learn the discriminative representations from the source domain which is adaptive to the target domain.
+In order to make person Re-ID method more scalable, one solution is to formulate the person Re-ID task as an unsupervised domain adaption problem (UDA) \cite{fernando2013unsupervised,gong2012geodesic,gopalan2011domain,long2016unsupervised}, where the existing labeled dataset and the current unlabeled dataset are modeled as source and target domains, respectively.
+The source and target domains contain the identical feature space with the same dimension but totally different person identities (IDs).
+It is a challenging task to transfer a Re-ID model from the source domain to the target domain due to two reasons: Firstly, since the source and target datasets are often collected from totally different environments which contains various illuminations, backgrounds and image qualities, the data distributions of the source and target data are different with a large probability and the domain divergence \cite{ben2007analysis,ben2010theory} may cause negative transfer.
+Secondly, the target dataset is unlabeled, while most of the existing loss functions of Re-ID are designed for the supervised learning and cannot be employed directly.